 - “Analysis”: analysing the impact of climate change for the various functions in an area in the period up to 2050 (looking ahead to 2100;

 - “Ambition”: setting concrete goals for improving water-resilience and climate-proofing in the period up to 2050, and formulating an appropriate strategy to achieve these goals;

 - “Action”: setting down the goals and the strategy in, for example, policy plans, legislation, regulations and programmes pertaining to implementation, management and “major” maintenance.

 The central government, municipal authorities, provinces and district water boards conduct an annual survey to gauge the progress made.
-The surveys conducted in 2015 (benchmark) and 2016 have revealed that all the government authorities have set to work on the topics; the district water boards appear to have made the most headway.
-All the parties are aware of the impact of climate change in terms of pluvial flooding, flood risk management and drought.
+The surveys conducted in 2015 (benchmark), 2016 and 2017 have revealed that all the government authorities have set to work on the topics; the district water boards appear to have made the most headway.
+All the parties are aware of the impact of climate change in terms of waterlogging, flood risk management and drought.
 Heat stress appears to be of lesser concern.
 The interim evaluation conducted in 2017 has shown that acceleration and intensification of the strategy is essential.
 For that reason, the parties have drawn up the Delta Plan on Spatial Adaptation.

-One of the impact projects is Land van Cuijck.
-Local authorities have signed a declaration of intent to resolve issues such as pluvial flooding and heat stress.
-Other regions are also expending concerted efforts aimed at climate-proofing.
+One of the impact projects carried out recently is Land van Cuijk.
+Local governments have set down a declaration of intent to reduce, inter alia, waterlogging and heat stress.
+Other regions are also collaborating in the field of climate-proofing.

 Vital and vulnerable functions